 Multidisciplinary database for abstracts and citations, the oldest and the most frequently used, Web of Science (WoS)is a combination of six scientific databases.
 Here you could find an unrivalled breadth of world-class research literature linked to a rigorously selected core of journals and proceedings and citation connections.

 The WoS database, where we send for evaluation and indexation the papers - Conference Proceedings Citation Index (CPCI) provides access to worldwide Conference Proceedings and their impact on global research, including cited reference searching to track the emerging ideas and the new research beyond what is covered in the scientific journals.

 All GeoConference Proceedings since 2008: 7849 papers in total, are evaluated and indexed in the most important CPCI WoS database.
-Paper from 2017 and 2018 years are in the process of evaluation and indexation.More About Web of Science
+Paper from 2017 and 2018 years is in the process of evaluation and indexation.More About Web of Science

 EBSCO Academic Search Complete (ASC) database

-EBSCO is one of the leading online full text databases, with access to full text papers from peer-reviewed journals and proceedings, published by many of the world's most prestigious publishers.
+EBSCO is one of the leading online full-text databases, with access to full-text papers from peer-reviewed journals and proceedings, published by many of the world's most prestigious publishers.
 This database is a leading resource for scholarly research.
-It supports high-level research in the key areas of academic study by providing journals, proceedings, periodicals, reports, books and more.
+It supports high-level research in the key areas of academic study by providing journals, proceedings, periodicals, reports, books, and more.

 All GeoConference Proceedings since 2011 and onward are available through the EBSCO Academic Search Complete database.